Krillh/Airzlinshire/Gvar/Old Gvar.md

 More examples in [[Old Gvar Sentence Examples]].
 ## Dropping (Omitting) Parts of Clauses
 There are times when either the subject, verb, or even occasionally the object of a clause is omitted.
+This is covered briefly in the [[Old Gvar#Clauses|clauses]] section, but there is more detail to it.
 For the subject, there are 2 primary cases where this happens.
 First, if the subject is the same as the previous sentence.
-In this case, the subject marker
+In this case, the subject marker /e/ stays to indicate this.
+The other case is when the subject is known by context.
+This often overwrites the first case, making the subject marker /e/ dropped also. [[Old Gvar#Example 1|This]] is a very good example of context-based subject dropping.

+Verbs are rarely dropped on their own, but in the case that one wants to be poetic and mildly